mosen/micromdm.io/content/getting-started/index.md

 ### Application Manifest
 Documented by Apple [here](http://help.apple.com/deployment/osx/#/ior5df10f73a).
 Pepijn Bruienne first described how to create an manifest plist for OS X pkgs [on his blog](http://enterprisemac.bruienne.com/2015/11/17/installing-os-x-pkgs-using-an-mdm-service/).

+The default `md5-size` value is 10MB, but can be set to anything.
+The array of md5 hashes must match the md5-size specified in the md5-size field.
+In case of a connection error, the client will retry the download starting with the last succesful chunk, so it's a good idea to keep the sizes relatively small.

 You can manually create a plist, or you can use the [`appmanifest`](https://github.com/micromdm/tools/releases/tag/v1) utility.
 ```bash